jiansongyang/scrapy-auto-translation-middleware/README.md

   }
 ```
 ## Usage
+First you need to choose a middleware class and subclass it.

 ## Define your items
 scrapy-auto-translation-middleware will be triggered if you set `auto_translation=True` in the item field definition: